pgbouncer/pgbouncer/doc/config.md

     "username1" "password" ...
     "username2" "md5abcdef012342345" ...
+    "username2" "SCRAM-SHA-256$<iterations>:<salt>$<storedkey>:<serverkey>"

 There should be at least 2 fields, surrounded by double quotes.
-The first field is the username and the second is either a plain-text or a MD5-hidden password.
+The first field is the username and the second is either a plain-text, a MD5-hidden password, or a SCRAM secret.
 PgBouncer ignores the rest of the line.

 PostgreSQL MD5-hidden password format: